jeanslack/Videomass/Pages/Packages/Linux.md

 ## Slackware

-Videomass is available as a SlackBuild archive on the [SlackBuilds.org](https://slackbuilds.org/) ("Sbo") repository, a collection of third-party SlackBuild scripts to build Slackware packages.
+Videomass is available on the [SlackBuilds.org](https://slackbuilds.org/) ("Sbo") repository, a collection of third-party SlackBuild scripts to build Slackware packages from sources.

 It can be downloaded, built and installed automatically using the [sbopkg](https://sbopkg.org/) tool, or manually using the traditional method (see howto at [https://slackbuilds.org/howto/](https://slackbuilds.org/howto/))